ibm-cloud-docs/apps/dep-app-tool.md

 2. Click **Delivery Pipeline** where you can start builds, manage deployment, and view logs and history.

 Continuous delivery is automatically enabled for some apps.
 You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.

-### Viewing your app's Kubernetes cluster
-{: #view-kube-cluster-starterkit}

-If you want to view the cluster where your app is deployed, click **View Kubernetes cluster** on the App details page.

 ### Related information for continuous delivery by using the console
 {: deploy-related-info}